an open source environment for electrophysiological signal processing

 MoBILAB - Mobile brain/body imaging (MoBI)

-Our recently funded EEGLAB Specific Aims describe current EEGLAB development goals.
+EEGLAB Specific Aims describes current EEGLAB development goals.

 Scalp electroencephalographic (EEG) electrodes record sums of activity from cortical sources and non-brain processes, making direct interpretation of scalp channel waveforms problematic.
 As an example, this silent 1/5th-speed simulation by Zeynep Akalin Acar and Scott Makeig shows (on the left) two cm-sized, parietal EEG sources expressing simulated alpha band activities (at 9 Hz and 10 Hz respectively), and (on the right) their summed scalp projection.
 Note the strong difference between the cortical source dynamics (left) and scalp EEG dynamics (right), and the difficulty of determining the nature and locations of the source activities directly from the scalp pattern.
 To download this animation directly (.mp4, 7MB), right click here.
 More information.

 EEGLAB is an interactive Matlab toolbox for processing continuous and event-related EEG, MEG and other electrophysiological data incorporating independent component analysis (ICA), time/frequency analysis, artifact rejection, event-related statistics, and several useful modes of visualization of the averaged and single-trial data.
 First developed on Matlab 5.3 under Linux, EEGLAB runs on Matlab v5 and higher under Linux, Unix, Windows, and Mac OS X (Matlab 7+ recommended).